 Marissa Jaret Winokur is perhaps best known for creating the iconic role of Tracy Turnblad in the Broadway musical Hairspray, for which she won a Tony Award, a Drama Desk Award, and an Outer Critics Circle Award for Outstanding Actress in a Musical.
 She was crowned winner of the inaugural season of Celebrity Big Brother, and danced her way into the hearts of America on the hit series Dancing with the Stars, making it all the way to the Final 4.

-Marissa is currently touring the country with her hit Off-Broadway musical Mama I’m a Big Girl Now, which she co-created, directed, wrote, and produced with Laura Bell Bundy and Kerry Butler.
-Following a sold-out and extended run, the show received rave reviews and was recently nominated for a Drama Desk Award.
+Marissa just starred in Alex Timbers’ critically acclaimed Batboy at City Center and a new play, When Playwrights Kill, with Beth Leavel and Kevin Chamberlin.
+She is also currently touring the country with her hit Off-Broadway musical Mama I’m a Big Girl Now, which she co-created, directed, wrote, and produced with Laura Bell Bundy and Kerry Butler.
+Following a sold-out and extended run, the show received rave reviews and was nominated for a Drama Desk Award.
+Marissa's Netflix movie A Dog's Perfect Christmas starring alongside Dennis Quade and Mary Steinberger will be out this fall.

 Recently, Marissa has shifted into directing.
-She just finished putting up HAIRSPRAY ( full company) at the Scherr Forum Theatre At Bank of America Performing Arts Center in Los Angeles.
-Staring Garrett Clayton.
-The comedy she directed ICE CATS, was a breakout hit at the LA Fringe Festival and is now in television development.
+She just finished putting up HAIRSPRAY (full company) at the Scherr Forum Theatre At Bank of America Performing Arts Center in Los Angeles.
+Starring Garrett Clayton.
+The comedy she directed, ICE CATS, was a breakout hit at the LA Fringe Festival and is now in television development.
 Her next directing endeavor is the stage production The Radium Girls—a female-driven, horror-infused dark comedy inspired by the true story of the factory workers at the U.S. Radium Corporation in the 1920s.
 She just completed directing her first feature film, BALI HIGH, a romantic traumedy starring Ashley Argota and Mick Torres.
-She loves La theater and Directed the hit musical parody Bridesmaids.
-Ryan O’connor’s Eat, Pray, Vote and John Hill’s Wellness Check.
+She loves LA theater and directed the hit musical parody Bridesmaids.
+Ryan O'Connor's Eat, Pray, Vote and John Hill’s Wellness Check.
 After starring in many Christmas movies, she is excited to be writing her own Christmas movie musical for 2026!

 She recently returned to the Hollywood Bowl to star in Kinky Boots alongside Wayne Brady, and Beauty and the Beast with Rebel Wilson and Taye Diggs.